-Independent Water Networks will match or better Wessex Water's charges when charging customers on the Site.
-Independent Water Network currently offers a 2.5% discount against incumbent companies' charges.
-This discount is to be reviewed annually.
-It also offers savings to those customers opting to pay by Direct Debit or via e-billing.
+Independent Water Networks will match the incumbents' charges and will offer a 2.5% discount against the charges set by Thames Water to customers on the Site, this discount will be reviewed annually.
+There are also savings to those opting to pay by Direct Debit or via e-billing.